GCC-Tiny/gcc-tiny-docs-rtd/docs/source/part02.rst

     This is free software; see the source for copying conditions.
 There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 Now let us continue with the steps to add Tiny compiler.
+Buckle up.

 Structure of GCC
 ----------------